-An event every year that begins at 12:00am on the second Sunday of [month], repeating indefinitely
+An event every year that begins at 12:00am on day second of May, repeating indefinitely

 According to the National Retail Federation (NRF), consumers spent nearly $20 billion in 2014 on flowers, cards, jewelry, and more, that comes to $163 per shopper.